zmaher/zmaher.github.io/_pages/about.md

 title: "About"
 ---

-I am a Ph.D. student in the Neuroscience and Cognitive Science program at the University of Maryland, College Park, where I am advised by [Jan Edwards](https://hesp.umd.edu/facultyprofile/edwards/jan) and [Jared Novick](https://hesp.umd.edu/facultyprofile/novick/jared).
+I am a Ph.D.
+Candidate in the Neuroscience and Cognitive Science program at the University of Maryland, College Park, where I am advised by [Jan Edwards](https://hesp.umd.edu/facultyprofile/edwards/jan) and [Jared Novick](https://hesp.umd.edu/facultyprofile/novick/jared).
 Broadly speaking, I'm interested in both the cognitive and educational implications of language variation.
 I'm part of the [UMD ToggleTalk Project](https://learningtotalk.umd.edu/toggletalk/), an efficacy study of a dialect-shifting curriculum, and I have led our effort to understand teachers' attitudes toward their students' non-mainstream dialect.